Renick, Missouri

 Renick is a village in Randolph County, Missouri, United States.
-The population was 172 at the 2010 census.
+As of the 2020 census, Renick had a population of 154.

 History

-Renick was first named "Randolph", and under the latter name was founded in 1856.
+Renick was first named "Randolph", and was founded under this name in 1856.
 A post office called Randolph was established in 1858, and the name was changed to Renick in 1884.
 The present name is after one Mr. Renick, a railroad man.

+Civil War

+Randolph County was home to much Confederate Guerrilla action.
+Renick was prone to the action, as it was a railroad hub and seen as vulnerable.

+In 1862, After the Battle of Roans Tan Yard, wounded troops of the Union side were treated in Renick.

+William T. Anderson was infamous for causing trouble in the county.
+Sometime during the summer of 1864, Anderson and some 65 Confederate Guerrilas raided Renick and burned the station that sat next to the railroad.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.20 sqmi, all land.